cjdellomes/CMSI-186/README.md

 CMSI 186
 ============

-This is a collection of code made for LMU's Computer Science Lab class with Dr. Philip Dorin.
+This is a collection of code made for LMU's Computer Programming Lab class with Dr. Philip Dorin.

 ##1.
 CountTheDays